brozonoyer/Blackfoot/README.md

 kakkóó+AN.P
 ```

-Please address any questions or suggestions to `brozonoyer@brandeis.edu`.
+Please address any questions or suggestions to `brozonoyer@brandeis.edu` or `erikandersen@brandeis.edu`.

 ## References